 San Gimignano is the most-visited tourist attractions in day trips from Florence to Tuscany, and you can discover it best by driving and bus as it has no train station nearby.

-It is a traditional Tuscan town which is a bit off-beat and worth a visit.
+It is a traditional Tuscan town that is a bit off-beat and worth a visit.
 It is a mountaintop, walled city which houses only 11000 residents.
-This town is beautifully steeped in the mystical folklore and would be attractive for you if you ever loved “Twilight” saga.
+This town is beautifully steeped in the mystical folklore and would be attractive for you if you ever loved the “Twilight” saga.
 Hear vampire stories from the locals related to this town and spread them worldwide!
-You should also visit the Alabaster Museum which has valuable stone items.
+You should also visit the Alabaster Museum, which has valuable stone items.

 Are you on Pinterest?
 Pin these for later read!

 Founder of Pretty Wild World and one of the leading experts in Europe travel, the Nordics, and Scandinavia Destinations.